cagdasmer/react-complete-guide/README.md

       Effetcts of memoized functions should be considered before usage.
         Ex: Performing the comparison might be slower than re-rendering if the component is small enough.

+  <h4>Custom Hooks</h4>

+      Any stateful feature can be used in hooks. ( useState, useEffect, useReducer ) Any component that that runs the hook will run the code as if it was written directly in the component itself.
+        Each functional component gets its own 'snapshot' of the hook!!
+Logic is shared, not the data.

+      Hook will get called whenever the component that uses the hook gets re-executed.
+      Component's state is retrieved automatically.